-- Consumer must be at least age 16 and under 65 years of age - Consumer must be employed and receiving compensation - Consumer must have a disability that meets the Social Security Administration's standards - Consumer must have a countable income at or below 250 percent of the Federal Poverty Guidelines - Consumer must have \$10,000 or less in countable resources (excluding resident property and one automobile)

-Contact: The local County Assistance Office (page 101) to apply or online at www.compass.state.pa.us.
+- Must be at least age 16 and under 65 years of age - Must be employed and receiving compensation - Must have a disability that meets the Social Security Administration's standards - Must have a countable income at or below 250 percent of the Federal Poverty Guidelines - Must have \$10,000 or less in countable resources (excluding resident property and one automobile) Contact: The local County Assistance Office (page 111) to apply or online at www.compass.state.pa.us or by phone at 1-866-550-4355.
+HEALTHY HORIZONS Benefits: The Healthy Horizons program ensures adequate health care for low-income seniors and individuals with disabilities.
+This program assists with paying Medicare premiums, coinsurance and deductibles.

-HEALTHY HORIZONS

-Benefits: To ensure adequate health care for low-income seniors and individuals with disabilities and allow them more spendable income by paying their Medicare premiums, the state developed a special Medical Assistance program - Healthy Horizons.

 The four levels of benefits are: